How to care for your newborn’s mouth

 Consider and understand the variables that cause the disease in the first place.
 This is what will prevent the disease from occurring.

 Lack of education

 High sugar intake

 Acids on your teeth

 Get as much information as you can to help you on your journey of preventing cavities for life.

-It is not easy to establish and maintain a routine, you will need to make a conscious decision to eat healthy and brush in the morning and before bed.
+It is not easy to establish and maintain a routine.
+You will need to make a conscious decision to eat healthily and brush in the morning and before bed.